-B. Requests to Maintain Privacy or Not Seek Disciplinary Action
+B. Requests to Maintain Privacy, Not Seek Disciplinary Action and/or Request Not to Participate in the Investigation

-Where a Complainant requests that personally identifying information not be shared with the Respondent, that no investigation into a particular incident be conducted and/or that no disciplinary action taken, the College will balance that request against the College's obligation to provide a safe, non-discriminatory learning, living and working environment for all community members, including the Complainant.
+Where a Complainant requests that personally identifying information not be shared with the Respondent, that no investigation into a particular incident be conducted and/or that no disciplinary action taken, the College will balance that request against the College's obligation to provide a safe, nondiscriminatory learning, living and working environment for all community members, including the Complainant.
 This request may occur at any point after the report is made.